Vedat Erenoglu

 Each piece is useful, but none of them alone is the contract.

 A chat can explain what we wanted yesterday, but it fades.
 A codebase can show what exists today, but code is evidence, not approved intent.
-A graph can reveal relationships, but a graph projection should not become the human source of truth.
+A graph can reveal relationships, but graph memory should not pretend to be human-reviewed truth.
 A wiki can organize knowledge, but it does not automatically prove that implementation still matches the PRD.

 That gap is where workspace-memory lives.